hashgraph/hedera-hcs-token-example/README.md

 ## Individual commands

-### Mirror update
+### Refresh

 Any operation that affects state is only applied as a result of a mirror notification, no local state updates are performed unless they are motivated by a mirror notification.
 This ensures the consistency of state across all instances of the application.
 Indeed, if a HCS transaction failed for some reason and local state had been updated previously, there would be a discrepancy in state between application instances.

 This update should be run before any queries to ensure the local application state is up to date.

-_Note: A more complete implementation would run this in the background as a thread for example to ensure local state is updated as promptly as possible_

-_Note: Allow a few seconds after `construct` to run `refresh` to allow the new `TopicId` to be propagated to mirror nodes._

 ```shell script
 java -jar hcs-token-example-1.0-run.jar refresh
 ```

+_Note: A more complete implementation would run this in the background as a thread for example to ensure local state is updated as promptly as possible_

+_Note: Allow a few seconds after `construct` to run `refresh` to allow the new `TopicId` to be propagated to mirror nodes._

 ### Construct